Making movies. Enjoying movies. Remembering movies.

 Seats: 944 (original configuration)

-The first 70mm theatre in Orange County, the Brookhurst Theatre opened on April 5, 1961 with the film, “The World Of Suzie Wong” and featured the showing of a 70mm demonstration reel.
+The second 70mm theatre in Orange County, the Brookhurst Theatre opened on April 5, 1961 with the film, “The World Of Suzie Wong” and featured the showing of a 70mm demonstration reel.
+The first 70mm theatre in Orange County, according to Box Office and our records, was the La Habra Theatre, which opened in 1956.

 Built by the Vinnicof family through their company, Vinstrand Theaters, Inc., the theatre featured 944 seats in a rectangular building facing Ball Road.
 Arnold Construction Company, which also owned the land on which it sat, had its offices next door to the Brookhurst.
 Headed by owner Arnold Fuerstein, they built the theatre by itself on a large parcel of land with plenty of parking spaces.
 It would eventually be joined by a shopping center that was built piecemeal.
 The theatre was designed by Leon Glucksman of the Martin Stern architectural firm, according the Anaheim Bulletin newspaper.